Preeti Jhangiani: Career

 Her first film was in Malayalam alongside Malayalam star Kunchacko Boban which was called Mazhavillu (1999).
 She then acted in two Telugu films, Thammudu (1999) opposite Pawan Kalyan and Narasimha Naidu (2001) opposite Balakrishna.
+Thammudu released before Mazhavillu.
 She made her Bollywood debut in 2000 with Mohabbatein.
 Her next film was the comedy Awara Paagal Deewana (2002).
 She also acted in Punjabi films such as Sajna ve Sajna and Bikkar Bai Sentimental (2013).

-Her latest release was the Rajasthani film Taawdo the Sunlight (2017) for which she won the Best Actress award at the Rajasthan International Film Festival (RIFF), and won special jury award for best actress in Rajasthan Film Festival 2017, Film was successful at boxoffice, Recently she appeared in The Pushkar Lodge.
+Her latest release was the Rajasthani film (Rajjywood), Taawdo the Sunlight (2017) for which she won the Best Actress award at the Rajasthan International Film Festival (RIFF), and won special jury award for best actress in Rajasthan Film Festival 2017, Film was successful at boxoffice, Recently she appeared in The Pushkar Lodge.

 Her latest release was the Bengali Movie Mistake directed by S.K Bangalore in the year 2013 and it was based on mistakes of our society which effect the student career.
 Good written script and Direction was superb.
 It was released globally.

 Preeti stated in 2012 that she'd be making a comeback in the film industry after matrimony and motherhood.

 Personal life

-She is the daughter of Gobind Jhangiani and Menka Jhangiani.
-She completed her schooling from G D Somani Memorial School, Mumbai and partially attended Jai Hind College, Mumbai but never graduated.
-She married actor Parvin Dabas on 23 March 2008 and had her first child, a son Jaiveer, on 11 April 2011.
-She gave birth to her second child Dev on 27 September 2016.
-She lives in Bandra, Mumbai, with her family.
+Jhangiani and actor Parvin Dabas met on the sets of With Love Tumhara in 2006.
+She and Dabas got married on 23 March 2008.
+Their first child, a son Jaiveer, was born on 11 April 2011.
+She gave birth to her second son Dev on 27 September 2016.
+She lives in Bandra with her family.